top of page

 A: There are benefits to a private school having accreditation, namely that it’s easy to transfer to a public school.
 It used to be a status symbol in the education realm, but due to the ever-growing popularity of homeschooling, most colleges and universities have adopted alternative methods for accepting new students who did not attend an accredited high school.

 Pursuing and maintaining accreditation is a long, expensive process for smaller schools, and is only offered to schools with a non-profit status.
-Traditions – Freedom Through Education is not seeking accreditation for these reasons, and has chosen instead to partner with Lonestar College campuses to offer a dual credit option to our students.
+Traditions – Freedom Through Education is not seeking accreditation for these reasons, and has chosen instead to partner with Lonestar College campuses and other colleges and universities to offer a dual credit option to our students.
 We prefer to put our money back into our student program, instead of paying for an unnecessary designation of status.

 bottom of page